thequeenofclubs/MinecraftServer/README.md

 #### <span style="color:blue">The server experiences planned downtime every week on Fridays at 8:00pm to conduct backups.</span>

 #### Version Info
-The server is currently using Minecraft 1.20.4
+The server is currently using Minecraft 1.21, but is compatible with all versions newer than 1.7.10 (inclusive).

 #### Whitelist
-The current list of whitelisted players can be found on the wiki [here](/MinecraftServer/whitelist).
-Use this to see if your friends are able to join.
+The server employs a whitelist for access control.
+Please contact Valerie to find out who is whitelisted, or to add your friend to the whitelist.

 #### Wiki
 Thanks to Valerie's hard work, the server now has a WIP Wiki!